InteractiveComputerGraphics/SPlisHSPlasH/doc/file_format.md

 ##### Export

-* enablePartioExport (bool): Enable/disable partio export.
+* enablePartioExport (bool): Enable/disable partio export (default: false).
+* enableVTKExport (bool): Enable/disable VTK export (default: false).
+* enableRigidBodyExport (bool): Enable/disable rigid body export (default: false).
-* partioFPS (int): Frame rate of partio export.
+* particleFPS (int): Frame rate of particle export (default: 25).
-* partioAttributes (string): A list of attribute names separated by ";" that should be exported in the partio files (e.g. "velocity;density").
-Default value: "velocity"
+* particleAttributes (string): A list of attribute names separated by ";" that should be exported in the particle files (e.g. "velocity;density") (default: "velocity").

 ##### Simulation:

 * timeStepSize (float): The initial time step size used for the time integration.
-If you use an adaptive time stepping.
-This size will change during the simulation.
+If you use an adaptive time stepping, this size will change during the simulation (default: 0.001).
-* particleRadius (float): The radius of the particls in the simulation (all have the same radius).
+* particleRadius (float): The radius of the particls in the simulation (all have the same radius) (default: 0.025).
-* sim2D (bool): If this parameter is set to true, a 2D simulation is performend instead of a 3D simulation.
+* sim2D (bool): If this parameter is set to true, a 2D simulation is performend instead of a 3D simulation (default: false).
+* enableZSort (bool): Enable z-sort to improve cache hits and therefore to improve the performance (default: true).
-* gravitation (vec3): Vector to define the gravitational acceleration.
+* gravitation (vec3): Vector to define the gravitational acceleration (default: [0,-9.81,0]).
-* maxIterations (int): Maximal number of iterations of the pressure solver.
+* maxIterations (int): Maximal number of iterations of the pressure solver (default: 100).
-* maxError (float): Maximal density error in percent which the pressure solver tolerates.
+* maxError (float): Maximal density error in percent which the pressure solver tolerates (default: 0.01).
-* simulationMethod (int): The pressure solver method used in the simulation:
+* simulationMethod (int): The pressure solver method used in the simulation (default: 4, DFSPH):
     - 0: Weakly compressible SPH for free surface flows (WCSPH)
     - 1: Predictive-corrective incompressible SPH (PCISPH)
     - 2: Position based fluids (PBF)